Helsinki to Tallinn Ferry Booking Guide

-The cruise ship of Eckerö Line called M/S Finlandia is not the most modern but well-renovated.
-It is almost of the same size as the previous ferries and is also able to operate even in extreme weather conditions.
+The best ferry of Eckerö Line called M/S Finlandia is not the most modern but well-renovated.
+It is almost the same size as the competitors' ferries and is also able to operate even in extreme weather conditions.
 Generally, it is comfortable to travel with Eckerö Line too.

-One-way ticket to Eckerö Line starts from 10 euros and a trip back is included if you travel during the same day.
-Otherwise, a return ticket booked on a different day costs more.
+One-way ticket to Eckerö Line starts from 15 euros and a trip back is included if you travel during the same day.
+Otherwise, a return ticket booked for a different day costs more.
 We recommend Eckerö Line for passengers wanting affordable tickets but still good enough quality.

 A journey between Helsinki and Tallinn is fast.
-The ride is so short that you won't have enough time to get bored on these big ferries.
-We have a few ideas about how to spend your time on a ferry in a comfortable way.
+The sail is so short that you won't have enough time to get bored.
+However, we still have a few ideas about how to spend your time on a ferry even in a more comfortable way.

 Nordic All-Inclusive Buffet

 All the ferry operators have restaurants onboard.
 We recommend trying an all-inclusive buffet that costs about 30 euros per person.
 The price may sound expensive but it includes starters, salads, warm meals, desserts and drinks.
 Usually, also wine and beer are included.
-The food is Nordic style including many seafood and meat products.
+The buffet features Nordic cuisine which includes abundant seafood and meat options.

-There are not many differences between the buffets on different ferries.
+Buffets are quite similar on every ferry except on the cargo ships leaving from Vuosaari.
 It is wise to pre-book a buffet before the journey.
-That way, the price is lower, you'll have a table reservation and you can pass a queue onboard.
+The price will be lower, you'll have a table reservation and you can pass a queue onboard.

 All the ferries have tax-free shops.
-They sell candies, branded clothes, wines and spirits, cigarettes and souvenirs for affordable prices.
-The price level is lower compared to products being sold on the mainland of Finland.
+The shops sell candies, branded clothes, wines and spirits, cigarettes and souvenirs for affordable prices.
+The price level is lower compared to products being sold in mainland of Finland.

 Karaoke and Troubadours